-There are times when streaming online content, hard wiring your home for Internet is more efficient.
+There are times when streaming online content, hard wiring your home for the Internet is more efficient.
 Wireless Internet is generally fast, but if you are far away from the main router your signal will be low.
 WiFi extenders can work well for most of those applications.
-The best solution is to hard wire your house with (Cat 6) Ethernet cable.
+The best solution is to hardwire your house with (Cat 6) Ethernet cable.
 This will create a solid connection to all of your devices.
 The speeds of hard wiring your home for the Internet are hard to match.
 Most of the new computers and devices allow for gigabit Ethernet speeds, which are far faster than wireless.
-By hard wiring the home with Ethernet you eliminate the chance of wireless interference from neighboring wireless routers.
+By hardwiring the home with Ethernet you eliminate the chance of wireless interference from neighboring wireless routers.
 This will offer better consistency in your data transfer.
 It also offers security.
 If you have a hard-wired network, you are not broadcasting your wireless signal to everyone.
-A hard wired connection is also great for video gaming systems.
+A hard-wired connection is also great for video gaming systems.
 It allows for faster speeds and ping rates.
 A ping rate is the reaction time of your connection.
-A good ping rate during gaming can help improve your game play by speeding up the response time to the gaming servers.
-My home is hard wired for Internet and all my streaming devices are too.
+A good ping rate during gaming can help improve your gameplay by speeding up the response time to the gaming servers.
+My home is hard-wired for the Internet and all my streaming devices are too.
 This ensures I have the best and most reliable connection possible.
-Let’s look at what it takes to hard wire the home for Internet.
+Let’s look at what it takes to hardwire the home for the Internet.

 Hard Wiring Your Home For Internet

 Central Point and Rooms

 Your first step is to determine what rooms in the house would need Internet.
 Then determine where the central cable runs will live.
-In my house, all of my cables and snake runs are centralized into to the basement.
+In my house, all of my cables and snake runs are centralized into the basement.
 This may not be the case for you.
 It may be a closet or bedroom.
 Check to see if there are any existing cable runs in your house and see where they end.

 Existing Gang Boxes and Cabling